SingingTree/SingingTree.github.io/_posts/2015-06-27-of-too-long-file-names-and-git.md

 to handle the longpaths var being set.
 While you can set the var on a non msys version of git, it won't do anything, as there's no code to handle it.

 Internally the core_long_paths variable is used to track if long paths are enabled.
-The variable is declared in environment.c which is described by a comment as follows:
+The variable is declared in msysgit/git/environment.c which is described by a comment as follows:

 *We put all the git config variables in this same object file, so that programs can link against the config parser without having to link against all the rest of git.*

-Aside from that, the core_long_paths variable is used in a few other files, importantly mingw.h and mingw.c.
+Aside from that, the core_long_paths variable is used in a few other files, importantly msysgit/git/compat/mingw.h and msysgit/git/compat/mingw.c.
 It's used by the function xutftowcs_long_path, which is a special long path version of xutftowcs, which in turn is a function that converts UTF-8 names into UTF-16LE.
 This is [because Windows likes its wide chars at 16 bits](https://msdn.microsoft.com/en-us/library/windows/desktop/aa367308%28v=vs.85%29.aspx), and the path should be expressed in wide chars.

 Diving further into the code one can find the handle_long_path function, which does kinda what it sounds like. handle_long_path has an arg, expand, which stores the value from core_long_paths, and is used to gate the creation of long paths starting with \\\\?\\.
 If the variable is not true, an error will be returned if the path is too long: